Trace definability I: preservation and characterizations: Trace maximality

+This applies to $\prc$ fields that are neither separably nor real closed as $K(\sqrt{-1})$ is $\pac$ when $K$ is $\prc$.
 We make use of Duret's proof~\cite{duret} that a non-separably closed $\mathrm{PAC}$ field is $\ip$.
-Given a field $K$ of characteristic $p \ne 0$ we let $\wp \colon K \to K$ be the Artin-Schreier map $\wp(x) = x^p - x$.
 Fact~\ref{fact:macintyre}, a Galois-theoretic exercise, was essentially proven by Macintryre~\cite{Macintyre-omegastable}.

 \begin{fact} Suppose that $K$ is not separably closed.
-Then there is a finite extension $F$ of $K$ such that one of the following holds: \begin{enumerate} \item the Artin-Schreier map $\wp \colon F \to F$ is not surjective, or \item there is a prime $p \ne \chara(K)$ such that $F$ contains a primitive $p$th root of unity and the $p$th power map $F^\times \to F^\times$ is not surjective. \end{enumerate} \end{fact}
+Then there is a finite extension $F$ of $K$ such that one of the following holds: \begin{enumerate} \item $F$ is not Artin-Schreier closed, or \item there is a prime $q \ne \chara(K)$ such that $F$ contains a primitive $q$th root of unity and some element of $F$ is not a $q$th power. \end{enumerate} \end{fact}

 Fact~\ref{fact:duret} is~\cite[Lemma~6.2]{duret}.